-The Group has recognised land and development costs of \$148,665,000.
+The Group has recognised land and development costs - In obtaining sufficient audit evidence: of \$148,665,000.
 The development cost of a stage includes infrastructure costs which are incurred over the life of the development.

 This is considered a key audit matter as the recognition of land and development costs is dependent on timing as well as assumptions associated with estimation and forecasting future costs.